markusahlstrand/tsoa-workers/README.md

 ## Examples

 Check out the examples folder for how to set up a project using tsoa-workers.
-The only change need compared to vanilla tsoa is just a single lines in the tsoa.json-file to switch the middleware template:
+The only change need compared to vanilla tsoa is just a single line in the `tsoa.json`-file to switch the middleware template:

 ```
 {